bwl21/zupfmanager/docs/user_guide_preview_functionality.md

 1. Navigate to a project (Projects → Select Project)
 2. In the "Songs in Project" section, find the song you want to preview
+   - **Note:** Songs are automatically sorted alphabetically by title for easy navigation
 3. Click the green **Preview** button next to the song
 4. The preview modal will open automatically